 Since two routers could disagree about which IGP to use to forward a packet, SITN reconfiguration is prone to forwarding loops.
-Such forwarding loops can be avoided by reconfiguring routers in an appropriate order.
-Unfortunately a perrouter ordering is not guaranteed to exist as there might exist contradictory ordering constraint for different destinations.
+Such loops can be avoided by reconfiguring routers in an appropriate order.
+Unfortunately a per-router ordering is not guaranteed to exist as there might exist contradictory ordering constraint for different destinations.
 In contrast, there always exists a per-destination ordering that guarantees the absence of forwarding loop towards any IGP destination [16].
 Therefore, network operators can always trade traffic disruptions for the complexity of the reconfiguration process.

-Another important property of SITN reconfiguration (see Prop.
-1) is that reconfiguring a router has only a local impact since the initial and the final IGP configurations simultaneously run network-wide.
+Another property of SITN reconfiguration is that reconfiguring a router has only a local impact, since the initial and the final IGP configurations simultaneously run network-wide.

-Property 1 (The SITN Locality Property).
+Property 1.
 Assuming no network failures, migrating a router r only impacts r's forwarding choices.

 As an illustration of how SITN works, consider the network in Fig. 3.
-The reconfiguration scenario is such that links $(e_1, r_1)$ , $(e_2, r_2)$ , $(r_1, e_3)$ and $(r_2, r_3)$ have to be reweighted.
-The iBGP topology is a full-mesh and $e_1$ and $e_2$ are egress points for prefix $p_1$ .
+The reconfiguration scenario is such that links (e_1,r_1) , (e_2,r_2) , (r_1,r_3) and (r_2,r_3) have to be reweighted.
+The iBGP topology is a full-mesh, and e_1 and e_2 are egress points for prefix p_1 .
 The iBGP full-mesh guarantees that the initial and the final configurations are free from BGP anomalies.
 Consider now the reconfiguration process.
-To avoid forwarding loop towards the IGP destination $e_3$ , $r_1$ must be reconfigured before $r_2$ .
-Indeed, $r_1$ forwards traffic destined to $r_3$ via $r_2$ in the initial configuration while the opposite holds in the final one.
+To avoid forwarding loop towards the IGP destination r_3 , r_1 must be reconfigured before r_2 .
+Indeed, r_1 forwards traffic destined to r_3 via r_2 in the initial configuration while the opposite holds in the final one.

 Unfortunately, Fig. 3 is an example of IGP reconfiguration in which the constraints to avoid IGP and BGP anomalies are contradictory.
-This means that respecting the constraint for IGP destination $e_3$ will result in a forwarding loop for BGP destination $p_1$ .
-Indeed, $r_2$ forwards traffic destined to $p_1$ via $r_1$ in the initial configuration while $r_1$ forwards traffic destined to $p_1$ via $r_2$ in the final configuration.
-Hence, reconfiguring $r_1$ before $r_2$ to avoid loops to IGP destination $e_3$ will create a loop between $r_1$ and $r_2$ to BGP destination $p_1$ .
+This means that respecting the constraint for IGP destination r_3 will result in a forwarding loop for BGP destination p_1 .
+Indeed, r_2 forwards traffic destined to p_1 via r_1 in the initial configuration while r_1 forwards traffic destined to p_1 via p_2 in the final configuration.
+Hence, reconfiguring p_1 before p_2 to avoid loops to IGP destination p_2 will create a loop between p_1 and p_2 to BGP destination p_2 .

-Note that, in this example, the role of the iBGP topology is minimal as a full-mesh guarantees full route visibility (when a single control-plane is used).
-In fact, the BGP loop is not due to the partial route visibility, but to inconsistent states of the routers which rely on different IGP metrics.
+Note that, in this example, the role of iBGP is minimal as the iBGP topology is a full-mesh, that guarantees full BGP route visibility.
+In fact, the BGP loop is not due to the partial route visibility introduced by route reflection, but to inconsistent states of the routers which rely on different IGP metrics.